Metadata: File metadata

+Metadata may be added to files by users, but some metadata is often automatically added to files by authoring applications or by devices used to produce the files, without user intervention.

+While metadata in files are useful for finding them, they can be a privacy hazard when the files are shared.
+Using metadata removal tools to clean files before sharing them can mitigate this risk.

 Photographs

 Metadata may be written into a digital photo file that will identify who owns it, copyright and contact information, what brand or model of camera created the file, along with exposure information (shutter speed, f-stop, etc.) and descriptive information, such as keywords about the photo, making the file or image searchable on a computer and/or the Internet.
 Some metadata is created by the camera such as, color space, color channels, exposure time, and aperture (EXIF), while some is input by the photographer and/or software after downloading to a computer.
 Most digital cameras write metadata about the model number, shutter speed, etc., and some enable you to edit it; this functionality has been available on most Nikon DSLRs since the Nikon D3, on most new Canon cameras since the Canon EOS 7D, and on most Pentax DSLRs since the Pentax K-3.
 Metadata can be used to make organizing in post-production easier with the use of key-wording.
 Filters can be used to analyze a specific set of photographs and create selections on criteria like rating or capture time.
 On devices with geolocation capabilities like GPS (smartphones in particular), the location the photo was taken from may also be included.

 Photographic Metadata Standards are governed by organizations that develop the following standards.
 They include, but are not limited to: